 As for the trains, this is also a very convenient way to get to different points in the city.
 The trains are very punctual in all of Japan and in Wakayama as well.

-Getting the train ticket: You have to buy your tickets from the train stations, from the special ticket machines.
+Getting a train ticket: You have to buy your tickets at the train stations from special ticket machines.
 The process is very simple, you just have to select English and then select your destination.
-The machine will show you how much you have to pay and after you insert the coins or bill, you will get your ticket which you have to validate at the turnstiles.
+The machine will show you how much you have to pay and after you insert the coins or bill, you will get your ticket which you then have to validate at the turnstiles.
 Make sure to keep your ticket, as you will have to insert it again at the destination station.

-In Wakayama you can hail a taxi from the street – the vacant taxies have a red light in their window, the occupied ones have a green light.
-Please note that the taxi left door will be automatically open and closed by the driver from a special button (you don’t have to touch the door).
+In Wakayama you can hail a taxi from the street – the vacant taxis have a red light in their window, the occupied ones have a green light.
+Please note that the left side door of the taxi will be automatically opened and closed by the driver using a special button (you don’t have to touch the door).
 Most taxi drivers only speak Japanese, so if your destination is not a known attraction such as Wakayama Castle, Kimii-dera etc, make sure to have the address written on a piece of paper or show the driver your Google Maps.
-You will have to pay the fare shown on the taximeter in cash when the ride finishes (some taxies accept credit cards but it is better to be safe than sorry!)
+You will have to pay the fare shown on the taximeter in cash when the ride finishes (some taxis accept credit cards but it is better to be safe than sorry!)

 Another option is to install the app called JapanTaxi, which is like an Uber for Japan.
 Add your card and then order your taxi as you would do with any other taxi app.
 The fare will be automatically paid from your card at the end of the trip.
-This app works with all the taxi companies in the area, it is not dedicated to one company exclusively.
+This app works with all the taxi companies in the area and is not exclusively dedicated to one company.

 How To Get To Wakayama City

-Wakayama city is located around 1 hour away from Kyoto and Osaka, let me describe the transportation from each of the cities in greater details:
+Wakayama city is located around 1 hour from Kyoto and Osaka so let me describe the transportation from each of these cities in greater detail: